This page's main content:

-- Provides a significant resource to support teaching all Omaha area educational levels about our environment and about current environmental issues
+- Provides a significant resource to support regional teaching at all educational levels, with a focus on our environment and about current environmental issues.

-- Creates a large, undivided green space that adds to the quality of life in the expanding Omaha-area
+- Creates a large, continuous green space that adds to the quality of life in the expanding Omaha-area

 - Provides a model for preserving environmental resources within an expanding metropolitan environment

-- Generally, benefits water quality and flood conrol by reducing runoff and retaining water on-site during high rainfall events
+- Generally, benefits water quality and flood control by reducing runoff and retaining water on-site during high rainfall events

 Benefits of Glacier Creek Project Land Expansion:

-- At over 600 acres, the preserve would be large enough to (1) support multiple populations of species ensuring their ecological sustainability into the future and (2) support a diversity of inter-related habitats, including many not presently available, maintaining the natural dynamics and integrity of our historic tallgrass prairie heritage.
+- At over 240 ha (600 acres), the preserve would be large enough to (1) support multiple populations of species ensuring their ecological sustainability into the future and (2) support a diversity of inter-related habitats, including many no longer present, while maintaining the natural dynamics and integrity of our historic tallgrass prairie heritage.